-Notwithstanding the availability of sufficient assets of the Company to pay any liquidation distribution to the note holders, if at the time such liquidation distribution is to be paid, proceedings are pending or have been commenced for the voluntary or involuntary liquidation, dissolution or winding-up of RBI, the liquidation distribution paid to note holders and the liquidation distribution per security to be paid to the holders of all asset parity securities, shall not exceed the amount per capital note that would have been paid as the liquidation distribution from the assets of RBI (after payment in full in accordance with Austrian law of all creditors of RBI, including holders of its subordinated debt but excluding holders of any liability expressed to rank pari passu with or junior to RBI's obligations under the 'Support Agreement') had the capital notes and all asset parity securities been issued by RBI and ranked (i) junior to all liabilities of RBI (other than any liability expressed to rank pari passu with or junior to RBI's obligations under the 'Support Agreement'), (ii) pari passu with all asset parity securities of RBI and (iii) senior to RBI's Bank Share Capital.
+Notwithstanding the availability of sufficient assets of the Company to pay any liquidation distribution to the Note holders, if at the time such liquidation distribution is to be paid, proceedings are pending or have been commenced for the voluntary or involuntary liquidation, dissolution or winding-up of RZB, the liquidation distribution paid to Note holders and the liquidation distribution per security to be paid to the holders of all asset parity securities, shall not exceed the amount per capital note that would have been paid as the liquidation distribution from the assets of RZB (after payment in full in accordance with Austrian law of all creditors of RZB, including holders of its subordinated debt) had the capital notes and all asset parity securities been issued by RZB and ranked (i) junior to all liabilities of RZB, (ii) pari passu with all asset parity securities of RZB and (iii) senior to RZB's Bank Share Capital.

 If the liquidation distribution and any other such liquidation distributions cannot be made in full by reason of the limitation described above, such amounts will be payable pro rata in the proportion that the amount available for payment bears to the full amount that would have been payable but for such limitation.
-After payment of the liquidation distribution, as adjusted if applicable, the note holders will have no right or claim to any of the remaining assets of the Company or RBI.
+After payment of the liquidation distribution, as adjusted if applicable, the Note holders will have no right or claim to any of the remaining assets of the Company or RZB.

-In the event of liquidation, dissolution or winding-up of RBI, the board of directors shall convene an extraordinary general meeting of the Company for the purpose of proposing a special resolution to place the Company into voluntary winding-up and the amount per capital note to which holders shall be entitled as a liquidation distribution will be as described above.
+In the event of liquidation, dissolution or winding-up of RZB, the board of directors shall convene an extraordinary general meeting of the Company for the purpose of proposing a special resolution to place the Company into voluntary winding-up and the amount per capital note to which holders shall be entitled as a liquidation distribution will be as described above.

-8. TRADE AND OTHER PAYABLES 2014 2013

-Accrued interest payable Accruals 9,849,817 7,429 9,849,817 6,681
+8. TRADE AND OTHER PAYABLES 31st Dec 15 31st Dec 14 Accrued interest payable Accruals Audit fee payable 9,849,817 - 8,000 9,849,817 7,429 - € 9,857,817 € 9,857,246

-€ 9,857,246 € 9,856,498